bifrost-finance/metamask-snap-bifrost/README.md

 ## Documentation

-Polkadot Wallet snap architecture, integration steps and detailed API documentation for dApp developers is covered in the
+Bifrost Wallet snap architecture, integration steps and detailed API documentation for dApp developers is covered in the
 [project wiki](https://github.com/ChainSafe/metamask-snap-polkadot/wiki), which also includes a usage guide for the [example dApp](https://polkadot.snap.chainsafe.io/).